Cybso/cp750-java/README.md

 ## About The Project

-Small library to communicate with a *Dolby Digital Cinema Processor CP750*.
+Simple Java library to communicate with a *Dolby Digital Cinema Processor CP750*.

+It uses ASCII commands send over a TCP connection on port 61408.
+Please note that the CP750 only accepts up to 20 simultaneous connection and will discard the oldest connection if a 21st connection is established.
+So be sure to grateful shutdown each connection using the client's `close()` method, or it's `AutoCloseable` functionality.

+This project is NOT affiliated with, funded, or in any way associafunctionalityted with *Dolby Laboratories, Inc*.

-## Usage:
+## Usage

 ```java
 public class Main {